seanbaxter/DirectXShaderCompiler/docs/TableGen/BackEnds.rst

 C program including a file or a textual list of warnings, options and error messages).

-TableGen is used by both LLVM and Clang with very different goals.
-LLVM uses it as a way to automate the generation of massive amounts of information regarding instructions, schedules, cores and architecture features.
+TableGen is used by both LLVM37 and Clang with very different goals.
+LLVM37 uses it as a way to automate the generation of massive amounts of information regarding instructions, schedules, cores and architecture features.
 Some backends generate output that is consumed by more than one source file, so they need to be created